 A second gofundme account was started by a group of “activists.”
 The account specifically states that the fund is to prevent Sheppard from being captured.
 The fund would provide shelter, food, and transportation for Sheppard to travel outside of Georgia.
 The goal for this one was set at $20,000.

-Chief Childress issued a stern warning to anyone that helps Sheppard.
+Chief Childress issued a stern warning to anyone who helps Sheppard.

-Gofundme usually deletes accounts for those that seek to collect money for legal expenses, namely the bakers that were defending themselves against the gay community.
-However, gofundme has neither responded to Ocala Post, nor have they deleted the accounts that seek to collect money for Sheppard.
+Gofundme typically deletes accounts for those that seek to collect money for legal expenses, namely the bakers that were defending themselves against the gay community.
+However, gofundme has neither responded to Ocala Post nor have they deleted the accounts that seek to collect money for Sheppard.

 Police do not know where Sheppard is hiding at this time.

 Sheppard might also have friends or family in Florida.